 Here are a few ideas for a sweet low FODMAP picnic finish:

-- Biscuits: if you’re a keen baker then whip up our buckwheat macadamia choc-chip biscuits , lemon macadamia shortbread, or buckwheat and peanut butter cookies.
-If purchasing from the shops then try Kez’s FODMAP friendly melting moments or Vienna eclair biscuits.
+• Biscuits: If purchasing from the shops then try Kez’s FODMAP friendly melting moments or Vienna eclair biscuits.

-- Cake/brownies/muffins: some favourites are our fudgy pecan brownies, choc-walnut brownies, blueberry muffins, lime and nut bliss balls and chocolate mousse cake.
+• Cake/brownies/muffins: some of our favourites are low FODMAP fudgy pecan brownies, choc-walnut brownies, blueberry muffins, lime and nut bliss balls and chocolate mousse cake.

 Beverage options

-Some low FODMAP beverage options to take include:
+Some low FODMAP drink options to take include: